Overview

 Resources

 Therapy can be a way to expand emotional intelligence, awareness, and literacy to better identify, understand, and communicate feelings with others.
-Consider working with a licensed therapist to reduce the impact of anxiety disorders.
+Consider working with a licensed therapist to reduce the impact of illness anxiety disorder or anxiety disorders.
 If you face barriers to in-person support, you can also try an online therapy platform like BetterHelp.
 Online treatment offers qualified mental health services from the comfort and convenience of home.

 In addition to therapy, other resources may help you manage anxiety, including the following: